fuzzygroup/blog/_posts/2016-11-11-how-to-set-a-new-url-in-chrome-on-new-tab.md

 https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna/related

-You can have this open any url when the new tab opens.
+You can have this load any url when the new tab opens.
 Personally I have it open a local home page which displays an enormous swath of resources that I use constantly.

 # Disadvantages